matplotlib/matplotlib/doc/users/usetex.rst

 results can be striking, especially when you take care to use the same fonts in your figures as in the main document.

-Matplotlib's LaTeX support requires a working LaTeX_ installation, dvipng_ (which may be included with your LaTeX installation), and Ghostscript_ (GPL Ghostscript 8.60 or later is recommended).
+matplotlib's LaTeX support requires a working LaTeX_ installation, dvipng_ (which may be included with your LaTeX installation), and Ghostscript_ (GPL Ghostscript 8.60 or later is recommended).
 The executables for these external dependencies must all be located on your :envvar:`PATH`.